The most commonly encountered are:

 - The Classic Disney Short "Working for Peanuts" had Chip 'n Dale trying to steal peanuts from an elephant at the zoo while trying to avoid the wrath of zookeeper Donald Duck.
 Practically the same peanut-loving elephant appears in the Goofy short The Big Wash.

 - Shows up in Dumbo.

-- Lampshaded in the Simpsons cartoon, "Bart Gets an Elephant" where Bart gets a pet elephant and names it Stampy.
+- Lampshaded in The Simpsons cartoon, "Bart Gets an Elephant" where Bart gets a pet elephant and names it Stampy.
 To solve the food problem, Homer follows this trope by giving Stampy a whole bag of peanuts (from Moe) to eat which later causes it to become sick and weak afterwards.
-Lisa: "He can't just eat peanuts, Dad, he needs plants to live."
+Lisa then says "He can't just eat peanuts, dad, he needs plants to live."
 Learning from his mistake, Homer has Stampy strip all the leaves from a nearby park.

 - The elephant from The Penguins of Madagascar went crazy from hunger after the zoo lost power and tried to eat lemur Julian because he looked like a peanut.

 - In Who Framed Roger Rabbit, a film producer who has been working on a film starring the cartoon elephant Dumbo remarks that the best part about it is that the star is literally paid peanuts.

 - A couple of Pay Day candy bar ads involved an elephant going after a hapless man's Pay Day bar, because it had peanuts in it.

 - An episode of Krypto the Superdog had Streaky assisting the Dog Star Patrol in their mission to catch the thief responsible for stealing the world's supply of peanuts.
 The perpetrators turned out to be a group of space elephants that were stealing all of the peanuts, because as we all know, elephants love peanuts.